Skip to Content

 Overview

-The Donia Human Rights Fellows Program is a two year program that recognizes University of Michigan undergraduate students majoring in International Studies who have demonstrated their interest in and commitment to the study and practice of human rights during their time at Michigan.
-The program represents an opportunity for the University of Michigan to recognize student achievement in this area.
+The Donia Human Rights Fellows Program recognizes outstanding University of Michigan undergraduates who have demonstrated commitment to the study and practice of human rights.
+Fellows are expected to participate during their final four semesters at Michigan.

 Student Experience

-The Donia Human Rights Fellows Program is a unique experience for students pursuing the International Studies major who have a strong interest in the study and practice of human rights.
-Participants in the Fellows program choose from a pre-approved list of U-M human rights related courses, attend Donia Human Rights Center speaker events, and complete a 7-week international human rights practicum course designed specifically for this program.
-Other opportunities include direct conversation with our speakers visiting campus, career advice, and a community of other students passionate about human rights work.
+The Donia Human Rights Fellows Program is a unique experience for undergraduate students who have a strong interest in the study and practice of human rights.
+Participants in the Fellows program choose from a pre-approved list of U-M human rights-related courses, attend Donia Human Rights Center speaker events, and complete a 7-week, one-credit international human rights practicum mini-course designed specifically for this program taught by Lara Finkbeiner, a practicing human rights attorney.
+Other opportunities include small-group meetings with visiting human rights specialists and practitioners, career advice, and a community of other students who are passionate about human rights work.
 Graduation from Michigan as a Donia Human Rights Fellow sends a message that you have a strong foundation for future work in human rights, whether in the United States or abroad.
+Students are accepted on a rolling basis, until the September 1st deadline below, and once the program is filled, we will no longer accept applications.

 Eligibility